 - Major: Human and Organizational Development and Political Science

-  - Goal: Discover my career path
+- Goals: Discover the right career path for me

 Reaching high for Vandy

 I fell in love with Vanderbilt in ninth grade, when an admissions rep came to my high school for a college fair.
 I loved its location in Tennessee and that it was so highly respected.
 When I learned about its major in Human and Organizational Development (HOD), which deals with how people interact, organize, and think, it really spoke to me.

 I spent my high school career building a good foundation for my candidacy to Vanderbilt.
 But when I started my application, I worried that I wasn’t qualified.
 I had good grades and test scores, but when I compared myself to the kids online who were applying to Vanderbilt, I didn’t have any of their accolades.
 I had no grand musical talent or phenomenal science accomplishment.